Jaouhar-Slimi/Jaouhar-Slimi/README.md

 - 👋 Hi, I’m <b>Jaouhar</b>
-- I'm almost 22, I study on Google/Youtube and Coursera (also got a BSc in CS from a "no name" university) and I consider myslef alive on the computational universe
+- I'm almost 22, I study on Google/Youtube and Coursera (also got a BSc in CS from a "no name" university) and I live in the computational universe
 - 👀 I’m interested in: <b>Deep Learning (theory and research)</b>
 - I have experience in Machine Learning/deep learning from working on projects and doing Internships
 - I also have a teaching experience as an AI instructor (also I teach Python for beginners)